codlit/dotvim/README.md

 Installation:

-Firstly, make sure you have installed "Exuberant Ctags" and "cscope"
+Firstly, make sure you have installed "Exuberant Ctags" and "GNU GLOBAL"

 Nextly,execute following command in your term
 <pre><code>cd